JackR42/RepData_PeerAssessment1/PA1_template.md

 * Number of missing values: 2304

 ### 2. Devise a strategy for filling in all of the missing values in the dataset.

+* Using the IMPUTE function to replace missing N/A data with Mean values

 ### 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r